ApryseSDK/pdftron-react-native/API.md

 ```

 #### importAnnotations
 Imports XFDF annotation string to the current document.

-`importAnnotations` should only be used in local mode.
-To import annotations in collaboration mode, use [`importAnnotationCommand`](#importAnnotationCommand).
+Can be used in both local and collaboration mode.

 Parameters: